oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf.md

 OpenC2 Producers that send the 'update file' Command:

 * MAY populate the arguments field with the "response_requested" argument.
-"Complete", "Ack" and "None" are valid Response types for 'update file'
+Valid values for "response_requested" for 'update file' are "complete", "ack", and "none"
 * MUST NOT include other Command Arguments
 * MUST populate the name Specifier in the Target
 * SHOULD populate the path Specifier in the Target